adhocmaster/Evolutionary-World-Simulator/README.md

 # Actions vs PowerActions

 Actions are non-encounter actions.
 When two agents encounters each other, their power actions come into play.
 We can devise a whole new plan how power actions be simulated.
 Currently power actions have different kinds of powers and defence against them.
-So, if an agent has no defence against a power, it loses health.
+So, if an agent has no defence against an offensive, it loses health.

 health = health - power + defense

+## Move Action
+Different species move in different speed.
+So, each move action needs to define the speed at which an agent can move.
+In a grid world the unit is a cell.

 # Simple simulation of encounters